ausdigital/ausdigital-idp/docs/concepts.md

  * An ID Scheme may have zero or one Jurisdiction
  * A Jurisdiction may have zero or more ID Schemes (we would expect 1 to be the usual number)
  * A Jurisdiction may operate zero or more Identity Providers
- * An Identity Provider may be operated publicaly (by a Jurisdiction) or privately (by a person or company).
+ * An Identity Provider may be operated publicly (by a Jurisdiction) or privately (by a person or company).

 ![ID schemes and jurisdictions ERD](images/id_schemes_and_jurisdictions.png)